ibm-cloud-docs/dr-automation-powervs/disocvery-operation.md

 ## Discover site

-The **Discover Site** operation in VM Recovery Manager (VMRM) for PowerVS is essential for cataloging all resources at a site, including virtual machines and network configurations.
+The Discover Site operation in VM Recovery Manager (VMRM) for PowerVS is essential for cataloging all resources at a site, including virtual machines and network configurations.
 This process ensures that the disaster recovery plan reflects the latest infrastructure changes.
 It should be performed during the initial setup of disaster recovery plans or after significant infrastructure updates to maintain accurate failover readiness.

 To discover a site, follow these steps:

 1. In the navigation pane of the VM Recovery Manager DR for PowerVS GUI, select the site you want to discover.
-2. Click **Discover Site**.
+2. Click Discover Site.
-3. After the discovery process is successfully completed, the details are displayed in the **Events** tab.
+3. After the discovery process is successfully completed, the details are displayed in the Events tab.

 ## Discover workGroup

-The **Discover WorkGroup** operation in VM Recovery Manager (VMRM) for PowerVS is critical for cataloging all resources within a WorkGroup, including virtual machines, storage volumes, and network configurations.
+The Discover WorkGroup operation in VM Recovery Manager (VMRM) for PowerVS is critical for cataloging all resources within a WorkGroup, including virtual machines, storage volumes, and network configurations.
 This ensures that the disaster recovery plan is updated to reflect the most recent infrastructure changes within the WorkGroup.
 This process should be carried out during disaster recovery setup or after any major updates to the WorkGroup to maintain accurate failover readiness.

 To discover a WorkGroup, follow these steps:

 1. In the navigation pane of the VM Recovery Manager DR for PowerVS GUI, select the WorkGroup you want to discover.
-2. Click **Discover WorkGroup**.
+2. Click Discover WorkGroup.
-3. After the discovery process is successfully completed, the details are displayed in the **Events** tab.
+3. After the discovery process is successfully completed, the details are displayed in the Events tab.